echkode/PhantomBrigadeMod_ConcussionWeightAdjustment/README.md

 # ConcussionWeightAdjustment

+**This mod is obsolete.** The game has been patched by the publisher.
+This is now something that can be configured through the `simulation` settings.

 A library mod for [Phantom Brigade](https://braceyourselfgames.com/phantom-brigade/) that uses only body mass to find the unit weight class adjustment for concussion damage.

 It is compatible with game version **1.1.2-b5993** (Epic/Steam).